influxdata/telegraf/plugins/inputs/jolokia2/jolokia2_agent/README.md

   # password = ""
   # response_timeout = "5s"

+  ## Optional origin URL to include as a header in the request.
+Some endpoints
+  ## may reject an empty origin.
+  # origin = ""

   ## Optional TLS config
   # tls_ca   = "/var/private/ca.pem"
   # tls_cert = "/var/private/client.pem"